February 13, 2026

 Upon entering the resto, you’ll be greeted by an inviting and warm atmosphere that blends rustic charm with contemporary elegance.
 The dining space is beautifully adorned with soft lighting, tasteful decor, and a carefully curated selection of artwork that adds a touch of sophistication.

 Lampara isn’t your typical Filipino restaurant, thanks to its menu that screams freshness and creativity.
-Led by chefs RJ Ramos and Alphonse Sotero, their dishes are a nice blend of flavors, textures, and of course, looks.
+Led by Chefs RJ Ramos and Alphonse Sotero, their dishes are a nice blend of flavors, textures, and of course, looks.
 Local ingredients and techniques are also used to pay homage to the diversity of our regions such as, as seen in the Pulpo Inasal.

-Pulpo Inasal / IMAGE from Lampara
+Pulpo Inasal (Php 780) / IMAGE from Lampara

 Though everything is a killer on the menu, we highly recommend Lampara’s Lamb Shank, a hearty and flavorful take on balbacua.
 The star ingredient in the Visayan stew is usually beef or innards, but the chefs here use lamb shank, which is sous-vided for several to extract and develop the flavors from the meat.
-This slow cooking process results in tender, fall-off-the-bone meat that’s fragrant, savory, and perfectly delicious.
-This, plus the combination of stewed black beans, sundried tomatoes, fried chopped saba, and aromatic spices in the sauce result in a delectable dish.

 Lamb Shank / IMAGE from Philippine Primer